 Dive Bali: CANDIDASA

 Dive Bali Candidasa.
 Amuk Bay in Candidasa offers some of the best dives in Bali.
 It has three volcanic islands with numerous dive sites and a Jetty.
-The islands offer some challenging dives for experience divers, from deep walls, swim throughs, sharks caves to stunning coral reefs.
-It is the perfect place to see big fish like reef sharks and mola mola and also lots of tropical fish.
-In the other hand, the Jetty is an easy muck dive, perfect for macro lovers, where you can see the strangest creatures underwater, like many different species of ghost pipe fish, seahorse and frogfish.
+The islands offer some challenging dives for experienced divers, from deep walls, swim-throughs, shark caves to stunning coral reefs.
+It is the perfect place to see big fish like reef sharks and mola mola, and also lots of tropical fish.
+On the other hand, the Jetty is an easy muck dive, perfect for macro lovers, where you can see the strangest creatures underwater, like many different species of ghost pipefish, seahorse and frogfish.
 All the dive sites in Candidasa area can be reached in few minutes by boat.

 Gili Tepekong is the biggest of the three islands that we regularly dive.
 It takes less than 5 min to get there by jukung, a traditional Balinese boat.
 Here we can enjoy two different dive sites that are mostly reserved for advanced divers: the canyon and the swim through.

-The canyon is one of the most exciting and challenging dives in Amuk Bay!
-It has a reputation for fierce currents, so it is reserved only for experience divers.
+The canyon is one of the most exciting and also challenging dives in Amuk Bay!
+It has a reputation for fierce currents, so it is reserved only for experienced divers.

 Dive Bali Candidasa.
-The canyon is home to white-tip reef sharks , jacks , tunas, mola molas and schools of sweet lips , bat fish , snappers , and rainbow runners.
-It’s underwater topography consists mainly of black basaltic rocks, boulders and walls.
+The canyon is home to white-tip reef sharks, jacks, tunas, mola molas, and schools of sweet lips, batfish, snappers, and also rainbow runners.
+Its underwater topography consists mainly of black basaltic rocks, boulders and walls.

-Because of existing strong currents coral growth is scarce.
-As a result is only big gorgonians growing.
-Visibility can be very good but water temperature drops in dry season to as low as 20 degrees in the deeper part.
+Because of existing strong currents, coral growth is scarce.
+As a result, is only big gorgonians growing.
+Visibility can be very good, but water temperature drops in the dry season to as low as 20 degrees in the deepest part.
 This is a dive that we carefully plan and only under perfect conditions.
 In short, we are sure it will be the one, you won’t forget for a long time.

 Along the most protected eastern side of the island grows a healthy reef that gradually drops deeper than 60 meters.
-Here we can find many hard corals forming mommies with large gorgonias.
-Likewise, fish life here is very good with schooling sweet lips, bat fish, fusiliers, jacks, cuttle fish and turtles.
-Above all, large table corals give shelter to baby sharks.
+Here we can find many hard corals forming bommies with large gorgonians.
+Likewise, fish life is very good.
+For example you can see schooling sweet lips, batfish, fusiliers, jacks, cuttlefish and turtles.
+Also, large table corals give shelter to baby sharks.

 Depending on currents we either head north or south.
-At the southern tip of the island at 16 meters we encounter an opening to a tunnel that has its exit in the southern wall in 28 meters of depth.
+At the southern tip of the island at 16 meters, we encounter an opening to a tunnel that has its exit in the southern wall at 28 meters of depth.
 Here we often find resting turtles and sometimes white tip sharks.
-In right season, likewise, this is the place to observe Mola Mola.
+In the right season, likewise, this is the place to observe Mola Mola.

-On the other hand, on the northern end of the island big boulders have formed kind of a canyon that some divers confuse with the real one, nonetheless it is a very interesting place where we can find a great biodiversity of marine life.
+On the other hand, on the northern end of the island, big boulders have formed a kind of canyon that some divers confuse with the real one, nonetheless, it is a very interesting place where we can find great biodiversity of marine life.